Nebular Line Emission During the Epoch of Reionization: Modelling Nebular Emission in BLUETIDES

-Dust attenuation in \bluetides\ is modelled using a simple scheme which links the smoothed metal density integrated along lines of sight to each star particle within each galaxy to the dust optical depth in the $V$-band ($550\,{\rm nm}$).
+\bluetides\ includes a simple model to account for dust in the wider intervening ISM.
+This ISM dust component is modelled using a simple scheme which links the smoothed metal density integrated along a single consistent line-of-sight to each star particle within each galaxy to the dust optical depth in the $V$-band ($550\,{\rm nm}$).
 Attenuation at other wavelengths is determined using a simple attenuation curve of the of the form,

 This model has a single free parameter which effectively links the surface density of metals to the optical depth.
 This parameter is tuned to recover the shape of the of the observed $z=8$ far-UV luminosity function.
 For a full description see \citet{Wilkins2017a}.